 What people don’t realize is that rising interest rates affect everyone, not just home buyers.
 It affects existing homeowners as well, even if they have a fixed interest rate mortgage.
 When the prices for homes go down, your home’s value does too.
 And when your home’s value goes down, that means you’ve lost equity in your home.

-The best time to get a cash out refinance is when home values are at their peak.
-With home values at a high, homeowners are able to pull more money from their homes to put towards expensive home renovations, a down payment on an investment property, high interest debt, expensive medical bills, etc. Getting a cash out refinance isn’t required, but if property values start declining, the option to get as much cash back from your home is no longer on the table.
+The best time to get a cash out mortgage refinance is when home values are at their peak.
+With the value of your home at a high, homeowners are able to pull more money from their homes to put towards expensive home renovations, a down payment on an investment property, high interest debt consolidation, expensive medical bills, etc. Getting a cash out refinance isn’t required, but if property values start declining, the option to get as much cash back from your home is no longer on the table.